dfranx/SHADERed/TUTORIAL.md

 Hit `CTRL+F5` (recompile the whole project) or `F5` (recompile the shader).
 Notice that there is still nothing being displayed on the preview window.
-That is because the vertex shader is using variables in constant buffer (cbuffer) that we haven't set.
+That is because the vertex shader is using variables in the constant buffer (cbuffer) that we haven't set.

 ### Variables
 You can send custom variables to the shader.
 Edit them and see the results in real time